 - Secretory vesicles: A type of specialized vesicle that carries substances out of the cell.
 They usually generate from the Golgi apparatus.

 - Synaptic vesicles: A type of specialized vesicle found in the types of neurons that store and transport neurotransmitter molecules.

 - Extracellular vesicles: Extracellular vesicles are found outside the cell and are used for transport into the cell.
 These type of vesicles are seen in both eukaryotic and prokaryotic cells.

 - Gas vesicles: These are found in bacteria and provide buoyancy to the cell.

-The primary purpose of vesicles is the transport of materials between organelles, and into the cell.
+The primary purpose of vesicles is to transport materials between organelles and into the cell.
 Different types of transport vesicles are found budding off and transporting substances from the smooth endoplasmic reticulum to the rough endoplasmic reticulum for processing, as well as from the Golgi apparatus.

-Vesicles also help in carrying substances into the nucleus across then nuclear membrane.
+Vesicles also help carry substances into the nucleus across the nuclear membrane.
 Proteins that require processing are transported throughout the cell from one organelle to another in vesicles.
-There are two major types of transport mechanisms that involve the use of vesicles.
+Two major types of transport mechanisms involve the use of vesicles.

-- Endocytosis is a process whereby substances and molecules are transported into the cell from the extracellular environment.
+- Endocytosis is when substances and molecules are transported into the cell from the extracellular environment.
 This process uses vesicles as the primary means of transport.
 There are three types of endocytosis – phagocytosis, pinocytosis, and receptor-mediated phagocytosis.

-- Phagocytosis involves the formation of a food vesicle following engulfment of food particles or whole cells like bacterial cells.
+- Phagocytosis involves the formation of a food vesicle following the engulfment of food particles or whole cells like bacterial cells.
 This results in the formation of a vesicle known as the phagosome.
 The phagocytic vesicle then fuses with a lysosome to digest and break down the contents.

 - Pinocytosis is a similar process, but it includes fluid molecules or water being engulfed by tiny vesicles into the cell.

-- Receptor-mediated endocytosis is a type of endocytosis that allows uptake of particular molecules into the cell based on the presence of receptors specific to that molecule on the cell membrane.
+- Receptor-mediated endocytosis is an endocytosis that allows the uptake of particular molecules into the cell based on the presence of receptors specific to that molecule on the cell membrane.
 Once a molecule has been selected, it is transported in vesicles.